-Visitor restrictions put in place at HSHS Holy Family Hospital have been updated due to a decline in COVID-19 numbers in our region.
+Visitor restrictions put in place at HSHS St. Joseph’s Hospital Highland have been updated due to a decline in COVID-19 numbers in our region.

 Effective April 11, 2022, two visitors per patient per day will be allowed for COVID positive patients which is the same as the hospital’s guidelines for inpatient units.
-As the pandemic has improved, the adequate supply of personal protective equipment (PPE) has allowed HSHS Holy Family to provide this protection to families and visitors.
+As the pandemic has improved, the adequate supply of personal protective equipment (PPE) has allowed HSHS St. Joseph’s to provide this protection to families and visitors.

 Visitors of COVID positive patients must check in with nursing staff before entering a room to be provided with the mandatory PPE for their safety.
 It is also recommended that visitors of COVID positive patients leave personal belongings at home, as purses and bags will not be allowed in the patient’s room.